Automate Podcast RSS Feed Creation with n8n

 Problem: “No links extracted from overview page.”

-Cause: Podcast page HTML structure changed or CSS selector incorrect.
+Cause: Website structure changed or CSS selector wrong.

 Problem: “Parsing JSON failed in Parse JSON node.”

-Problem: “Webhook response is empty or invalid XML.”
+Problem: “Webhook response empty or invalid RSS XML.”

 7. Pre-Production Checklist ✅

-• Test the Manual Trigger and verify the HTTP Request fetches the podcast overview page HTML.
+• Run the Manual Trigger and verify the overview page HTML fetch.

-• Validate the RSS XML output is well-formed using an online validator before going live.
+• Validate the resulting RSS feed XML structure online before publishing.

 8. Deployment Guide

-• Find the webhook URL from the Webhook node settings.
+• Copy the provided URL from the Webhook node settings.

-• Monitor workflow executions from the n8n dashboard for any errors.
+• Watch workflow logs in the n8n dashboard to catch errors.

-• Optionally set up a Cron Trigger to automate feed updates on a schedule.
+• Optionally switch to a Cron Trigger to keep feed up-to-date automatically.

 10. Conclusion